AgentCreator/Pytisto/README.md

 your function doesn't work with the number 0?
 Simple! just add the ```rand_int_range``` argument and set it to a list of all the possible integers!

+your function can only have specific strings? set the ```str_values``` to a list that contains or viable values for strings!

 ```python
 from pytisto.expr_tests import autotest